A practical introduction to ODE modelling in Stan for biological systems: Background

 \paragraph{Expected log predictive density (elpd)} The lpd in Eq.~\eqref{eq:lpd} evaluates model agreement on the same data used for inference and is therefore optimistically biased; relying solely on the lpd tends to overestimate model performance.
 To assess out-of-sample performance, we instead wish to consider new data points $y_i^*$ drawn from the true (but typically unknown) data-generating distribution $p_t(y_i^*)$.
 Taking the expected value of the lpd with respect to this distribution and summing over all new data points leads to the elpd,

 In practice, Eq.~\eqref{eq:elpd} cannot be computed exactly, as the true data-generating distribution is unknown.
-Instead, it is approximated using methods such as leave-one-out cross-validation (LOO) or WAIC \cite{vehtari2017practical}.
+Instead, it is approximated using methods such as leave-one-out cross-validation (LOO-CV) or the Watanabe--Akaike information criterion (WAIC), also called the widely applicable information criterion \cite{vehtari2017practical}.
 For models fitted in Stan, the \textsc{loo} package provides an efficient approximation of the elpd, yielding the estimate $\widehat{\mathrm{elpd}}_{\mathrm{LOO}}$ \cite{vehtari2015loo}.

 As part of a model selection procedure, the elpd can be used to compare the predictive performance of different models, with larger values indicating better predictive accuracy.
 When comparing two models, the difference between their estimated elpd values is then evaluated relative to the standard error of this difference, which reflects the variability of the pointwise predictive contributions across observations.
 The elpd difference (\texttt{elpd\_diff}) and its standard error (\texttt{se\_diff}) can be computed using the \textsc{loo} package and, as a rough guideline, absolute differences larger than about twice the standard error may indicate meaningful differences in predictive performance \cite{vehtari2017practical}.